ds-04/slurm_su_bank_python3/README.md

 # Dumping the DB

-You can dump the DB to json and subsequently repopulate it.
-On repopulating a backup json dump is now taken to a fixed path - the path is set in ```py_sb_settings.py```
+You can dump the DB to JSON and subsequently repopulate it.
+On repopulating a backup JSON dump is now taken to a fixed path - the path is set in ```py_sb_settings.py```

+Additionally you can dump to csv, but JSON is currently required to repopulate the sqlite DB, which is required for operation of the bank.